 PhD- Mitigation and management of Cry1F resistance in European corn borer

-“Mitigation and management of Cry1F resistance in European corn borer
+Position: PhD Mitigation and management of Cry1F resistance in European corn borer

-The preferred candidates will hold a BSc and/or MSc degree in entomology, molecular biology, genetics, or a related discipline.
+Pre-requisites: The preferred candidates will hold a BSc and/or MSc degree in entomology, molecular biology, genetics, or a related discipline.
 The successful candidate should have experience in molecular biology techniques, and an interest in entomology, ecology, toxicology, and population genetics.
 Candidates must be able to work independently and as part of a collaborative team.
 Applicants must meet the admission requirements for the School of Environmental Sciences, University of Guelph.

-Applicants should send a cover letter outlining your research interests, a current CV, unofficial transcripts and contact information for 3 academic references, as soon as possible, by email to: Dr. Rebecca Hallett (firstname.lastname@example.org) or Dr. Jocelyn Smith (email@example.com).
+- Applicants should send a cover letter outlining your research interests, a current CV, unofficial transcripts and contact information for 2 academic references, as soon as possible, by email to: Dr. Rebecca Hallett (firstname.lastname@example.org) or Dr. Jocelyn Smith (email@example.com).